thiagolcks/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

  * index: Index at which block should be inserted.
  * rootClientId: Optional root client ID of block list on which to insert.
  * updateSelection: If true block selection will be updated.
 If false, block selection will not change.
 Defaults to true.
+ * ignoreAllowedBlocksValidation: If true the block will be inserted even if the insertion was not allowed e.g: because of allowed blocks restrictions.

 ### insertBlocks